 - Steel toe boots;

+If you have to wear a costume as part of your work, then this cost would be tax-deductible.
 The obvious examples are clowns but it also extends to any other types of entertainers like models and actors.

 2. Claiming for Laundry If You’re Self Employed

 You cannot claim for laundry expenses of your work clothes or uniform on your tax return.
 That’s because it is too difficult to come up with an amount or percentage that could be claimed as an expense that would be fair across everyone who is registered as self-employed.
 It’s also tricky to separate personal and business laundry to make a clear claim for work purposes, with business records.

 These rules apply to the self-employed.
 Different rules apply when it comes to washing your uniform if you are employed in certain jobs, where you may be able to claim a tax rebate.